 In our travels, we love food and drinks and going out to experience new places.
 Who doesn’t like this when they travel?
 But we are not on vacation, we are working and on a budget.
 Or at least we try to be.
 So, budget be damned, we stayed.
 We had a cocktail, decided against the food (our kitchen was parked just a few feet down the road), and we enjoyed the boot stomping music.
 After all, we are adults.

-I, on the other hand, usually not much of a fancy cocktail drinker, budget be gone, went for the coolest concoction on the menu: the Common Ground.
+I, on the other hand, usually not much of a fancy cocktail drinker, budget be damned, went for the coolest concoction on the menu: the Common Ground.
 Made from their very own Whipple Tree Apple Brandy, honey, and bitters, and handcrafted by the bartender, this cocktail was divine.
 Enjoying our drinks and the festive atmosphere, I finally relaxed about the budget, knowing that we wouldn’t be spending money the next few days.
 Kenny wandered off for a moment and came back with a new friend.

 Always the one to say hi and start a conversation, this time, he started one with an employee who happened to be off-duty.
 He, however, offered to give us a tour of the distillery.
 Feeling like VIPs, we were ushered through some beautiful glass double doors.
 (They actually offer tours and tastings to anyone who is interested.)
 We were given a full description of their spirits, as well as several tastings of anything they had to offer.